SuryasnatGit/thrift-distributed-systems-projects/a3-map-reduce/README.md

 With this we will figure out a acceptable fault rate.

 ## Results
-Please refer to "results/Fault Testing" for raw data.
+Please refer to "results/FaultTestingData.txt" for raw data.

 Looking at the data someone who is concerned about the longevity of the computing cluster should figure how the average amount of tasks that are ran in a day,minute,second..etc.